kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 }
 ```

-And `make` returns a slice, not a pointer to it.
+And like the docs state, `make` returns a slice, not a pointer to it.
 Why?

 A pointer is only a location to a specific location in memory.
 It's as close as you can get to the direct bits of your variable.

-What's going on with the `make` command, then?
-What's Rob Pike crafting back there, hiding behind the scenes and working his magic with your variable allocations?

-Welllllllll, slices need a little bit of magic to work correctly.
-They're suspiciously always ready to accept new items, even though arrays cannot be resized.
+Slices need a little bit more magic to work correctly.
+Just how are they suspiciously always ready to accept new items, even though arrays cannot be resized?

-As so many programmers before them, Go designers rely on an extra layer of abstraction to run slices smoothly.

-I took a slice out back and popped the hood, and it turns out the structure of a slice is like so:
+If you pop the hood, the structure of a slice looks like this:

 <div class="img_row">
     <img class="col three" src="{{ site.baseurl }}/assets/img/slice_header.jpg">